dadair-ca/PERM/README.md

 - [x] Users should be able to pick-up a shift
 - [x] Users should be able to see their attendance stats
 - [ ] Users should be able to email other users when dropping a shift
+- [ ] Administrators should be able to create shifts for a student